 - Grants are awarded in two equal payments at the beginning and the midpoint of the fiscal year (pending receipt of a satisfactory midyear progress report).

-Start the application process by clicking on the link to access the application and create an account through our vendor site.
+Start the application process by clicking the Apply Now button below to access the application and create an account through our vendor site.
 Complete all required components in the following tabs.

-Your recommendation must be submitted by a college counselor or adviser, an instructor or a work supervisor who knows you well.
-AAUW does not accept references from dossier services.
+- Your recommendation must be submitted by a college counselor or adviser, an instructor or a work supervisor who knows you well.
+AAUW does not accept references from dossier services, such as Parment or Interfolio.

 Meet a Current Career Development Grantee